 You will study in first-class facilities at Deakin's Geelong Waterfront Campus, winner of three prestigious Australian Institute of Architects awards for design excellence.
 The Campus is located about 50 minutes by car or train from Melbourne and a short walk from Geelong Railway Station.
 It is on the edge of the Geelong CBD and features an expansive modern studio, a fully equipped workshop, photographic studio and computer laboratories.

-A range of units in both undergraduate and postgraduate planning courses are available via cloud (online) learning.
+A range of units in postgraduate planning courses are available via cloud (online) learning.
 These units can be taken as part of a full-time or part-time degree and some units are even available during Trimester 3.
 You can take advantage of this flexibility to study when, where and how you like, and to fit your studies around your work and personal commitments.

 Deakin University offers scholarships for academic excellence, access and equity, accommodation and Aboriginal and Torres Strait Islanders, ensuring higher education is accessible for all members of the community.